 Once ProtTest is downloaded, double-click on the “ProtTest dot jar” file.

-Once ProtTest is launched, click on “select file” and load the sequence data.
+Once ProtTest is launched, click on “select file” in the alignment box and load the sequence data.

 There are two “Select file” button in figure 7, under Alignment and under Tree.
 Which do you click to upload the sequence data?